How Do I Know If My Betting Results Were Luck Or Skill?

 3. Does My Strategy Have A ‘Reason’ Behind It?

 It’s important to have some idea why your strategy does, or doesn’t, work.
 If you’ve identified a pattern that appears to produce great results, then try to work out how and why that’s happened.
-Find out precisely where the edge (if any) comes from.
+Find out precisely where your edge (if any) comes from.
 This will enable you to separate good fortune from skill going forward.

 So where might your edge come from?